 The sticky rubber designed in the geometrical pattern in the outsole provides really good traction also.
 We tested them on road, on the gym mat, slopes, and on rough terrain and they were really impressive.
 The shoe grips everything so well and we even found it better than most Nike sneakers.

 It comes in three color choices and that’s what disappointed us a little.

-- Stripped shoes with purple, orange, blue, and grey colors popping… labeled by the brand as the colors of the city in the evening.
+- Court Blue, Dutch Blue with White color popping labeled by the brand as the colors of the city in the evening.

-- And light green, blue, pink, and white shoes that reflect the soft pastel appearance of sunrise
+- Light Army, Black, Summit White shoes that reflect the soft pastel appearance of sunrise.

 Though, they look very appealing and can complement everyday looks, but might not sound speaking to every kind of wearer because the options are limited.